 Like many densely populated eastern states, New Jersey depends heavily on mass transportation options, including bus and rail.
 Commuters, schoolchildren, and day-tripping seniors readily rely on various public and privately owned bus and train lines.
 For the most part, these modes of transportation are very safe, but a single act of negligence can easily cause widespread damage, multiple severe injuries, and the loss of several lives.
 At Brach Eichler Injury Lawyers, our injury lawyers are passionate about providing determined representation for victims of train and bus accidents.
 Most importantly, we want you to be properly compensated for all your losses: medical bills, lost income, and your pain and suffering.
 But we also want to hold these large companies and public entities accountable for negligent acts and unsafe conditions that put everyone at risk.
-By fighting tirelessly for you, Brach Eichler Injury Lawyers helps you overcome your injuries and get your life back on track, but we also force improvements in transit protocols that make for a safer New Jersey.
+By fighting tirelessly for you, your New Jersey personal injury attorneys at Brach Eichler Injury Lawyers help you overcome your injuries and get your life back on track, but we also force improvements in transit protocols that make for a safer New Jersey.

 Do I Need A Train Accident Lawyer?